Can Cats Eat Apples?

 Apples are deemed safe only for healthy cats.
 If your cat has any underlying condition such as diabetes, such a rule does not apply.
 According to the clinical nutrition service, some cats may consume specific foods with no issues, but other cats can consume the same food and develop diarrhea, vomiting, or other severe signs.
 Therefore, cats must be considered individually when giving them foods such as apples.

-According to the body structure of a cat, most of the calories ought to come from complete and balanced foods that are formulated to give them the nutrients they need.
-Foods like apples which are more of human foods should be given occasionally and in moderation.
-Too many apples can cause stomach upset to your cat.
-Just sprinkle a few and small apple pieces on top of the regular cat food to introduce the fruit.
+Most of the calories your cat eats ought to come from complete and balanced foods that are formulated to give them the nutrients they need.
+Foods like apples, which should be considered human foods, should be given occasionally and in moderation.
+Too many apples can give your cat an upset stomach.
+Just sprinkle a few small apple pieces on top of the regular cat food to introduce the fruit.
 Ensure you cut the apple into smaller pieces to avoid choking your cut.
 Alternatively, you can mash or puree the apple mixed with the regular cat food.

 How to Prepare Apples for Your Cat